HMS Amazon (1773): Design, construction and armament

 HMS Amazon was one of the first series of three Amazon-class sailing frigate constructed for the Royal Navy between 1771 and 1773, from a design by John Williams.
 Built by John and William Wells & Co., Amazon was ordered on 25 December 1770 and her keel was laid down in April 1771 at Rotherhithe shipyard.

 Launched on 2 November 1773, her dimensions were: 126 ft 4 in along the gun deck, 104 ft 6 in at the keel, with a beam of 35 ft 2 in and a depth in hold of 12 ft.
 This made her 687 39/94 tons (bm).
 She would carry a complement of 220 men when fully manned.

-Classed as a 32-gun fifth rate, Amazon was armed with a main battery of twenty-six 12 pdr on her gun deck, four 6 pdr on the quarter deck and two on the forecastle.
+Classed as a 32-gun fifth rate, Amazon was armed with a main battery of twenty-six 12 pdr on her gun deck, four 6 pdr on the quarterdeck and two on the forecastle.
 She also carried 6 18 pdr carronades, short lightweight guns with a large bore.
 They were cheaper to produce and much easier to handle than the equivalent long gun but lacked the accuracy and range.
-Four were carried on Amazon's quarter deck and two on her forecastle.
+Four were carried on Amazon's quarterdeck and two on her forecastle.